menasy/philosophers-42/README.md

 - Status logs must not be mixed up with other philosophers' logs.
 - Death of a philosopher must be printed within 10 ms of occurrence.

-## Disclaimer for 42 Students
-If you are a 42 student, please refrain from copying and pasting this code.
-Understand and write your own code to ensure academic integrity and personal growth.

-## Author
-[menasy]